Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections

 More precisely, we generate balanced trees using NetworkX \citep{networkx} and embed them with Sarkar's algorithm \citep{sarkar2011low,sala2018representation}.
 This algorithm takes as input a scaling factor $\tau$ which determines how close to the border will the leaves be.
 We illustrate such embeddings with different $\tau$ on Figure \ref{fig:trees_sarkar}.
 We compare in Figure \ref{fig:comparison_trees} the evolution of GHSW, HHSW, SWl and SWp between a tree embedded very close to the origin with $\tau=0.05$ and $\tau$ growing towards 1.
 We observe here the same evolution than in Section \ref{section:comparison_sw}.

 \paragraph{Sample complexity.}

-A well known property of sliced distances is that its sample complexity does not depend on the dimension.
+We showed in \cref{prop:sample_complexity} that the sample complexity of $HHSW_p$ and $GHSW_p$ does not depend on the dimension.
 We verify here on Figure \ref{fig:sample_complexity} empirically this property for GHSW and HHSW between two set of samples drawn from $\mathcal{G}(x^0,I_2)$, and computed with 1000 projections.
 In dimension 3 and 50, HHSW and GHSW have the same convergence speed \emph{w.r.t.} the number of samples, which is not the case for the Wasserstein distance which suffers from the curse of dimensionality.